fluturecode/Birthday-Tracker/README.md

 - All of these fields should be required in order for a birthday to save to the database.
 - You should create a model and schema for your birthday object that reflects this.

-Create a routes directory and, within it, a `/birthdays.js` file.
+Within your server directory, create a routes directory and, within that, a `/birthdays.js` file.
 Within `/birthdays.js`:
 - Create a route to a `/birthdays` endpoint that will accept a `GET` request.
     - This `/birthdays` endpoint should query your database for all of the birthdays that currently exist, and return them as JSON.